shrey141102/PythonProjects/README.md

 ### Tic Tac Toe
 Play the classic Tic Tac Toe game with your friends.
 A simple and lightweigh game for any machine.

+### Typing Speed and Accuracy Test
+Unleash your typing skills with a typing speed and accuracy test.
+A great project for practicing file handling and string manipulation.

 ## Intermediate Level Projects